![]() |

 for non-essential apps (like Spotify, Skype, or update managers).

-Temporary files build up during normal use and can hog your hard
+Clean Up Temporary Files Using Disk Cleanup: Temporary files build up during normal use and can hog your hard drive space.

 - Press Windows key + S, type